 This is an initial public offering of shares of Class A common stock of Datadog, Inc. Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price will be between \$ 24.00 and \$ 26.00 per share.
+The initial public offering price is \$ 27.00 per share.